ca-la/remote-collection/README.md

 ## concat

 Appends a `RemoteCollection` to another.
-The `source` collection's views are added to the *end* of the instance's existing views.
-The resources in the `source` are overwrite any matching sources in the instance, and new resources are added.
+The `source`'s views are added to the *end* of the instance's existing views.
+The resources in the `source` overwrite any sources with matching `idProp` in the instance, and new resources are added.

 ### Signature